 The health and safety of families and caregivers is our top priority.
-This time of year, we are accustomed to taking precautions to prevent the spread of infectious viruses like the flu.
-This year, there’s a new worry: coronavirus, which has spread to more than 50 countries, including the US.
+We are always taking precautions to prevent the spread of infectious viruses like the flu, but COVID-19 presents unique challenges.

 COVID-19 is short for “coronavirus disease 2019.”
 According to the CDC, coronaviruses are a large family of viruses common to many species of animals, such as camels, cattle, cats and bats.
 In rare cases, these viruses can jump to and spread among humans, such as with MERS and SARS.
 The current coronavirus was first detected in 2019 in Wuhan City in the Hubei Province of China.
 It has since been detected in travelers and confirmed in a person without known exposure to the region or other known patients.